 It was the decade that, indisputably, brought a seismic political, economic and cultural shift that would transform the picturesque one-time hardscrabble harbour town into a vibrant modern metropolis that would ultimately become an international model of urban density, green initiatives and ethnic diversity.

-V. The Vancouver School Board
+II.
+The Vancouver School Board

 During the 1970s, the Vancouver School Board faced major challenges: